 For example, I would reduce the image quality if it meant that I could prevent motion blur in my photo.
 There’s no possible way to fix that in post-production (yet, at least).

-Once you’ve understood aperture, shutter speed, and ISO, you need to learn how each element of exposure works together.
+Once you have a basic grasp of aperture, shutter speed, and ISO, you need to learn how each element of exposure works together.
 Read about it in our article on the exposure triangle.

-For all these basics of photography, exposure is the most important.
-If you don’t have this down, composition and framing become a moot point in beginner photography.
+Exposure is the essence of photography, which is why it’s so important to learn the three basic principals.
+If you don’t have these down, composition and framing become a moot point in beginner photography.

-So, learn the “stop-based” system for measuring exposure.
-And you’ll learn how to prioritize the aperture, shutter speed, and ISO for the best photo.
+So, learn the “stop-based” system for measuring exposure and master aperture, shutter speed, and ISO complete control of your camera.

-We’ll now review how to find a camera.
-We’ll look at camera types and features to look for.
-Plus, we’ll take a look at camera brands.
+Now we’ll look at how to find a camera that suits you.
+We’ll look at camera types and the different features you should look for.
+Plus, we’ll take a look at the top camera brands.

 There’s no such thing as “the best camera” because all photographers are different.
-We all want different things from our cameras.
+We all want different things, and a camera that’s right for one photographer might not be right for another

 Finding the best camera is about finding one that helps you achieve your photography goals.
 You might want to learn some camera basics and explore the art form.